talariadb/talaria/internal/storage/writer/talaria/README.md

     nameFunc: "s3://bucket/namefunc.lua" # file name function
     talaria:                             # sink to Talaria
       endpoint: "127.0.0.1:8043"         # Talaria endpoint to write data to
-      dialTimeout: 5                     # Timeout for connecting to Talaria
-      circuitTimeout: 5                  # Timeout for requests to Talaria
+      timeout: 6                         # Timeout for requests to Talaria
-      maxConcurrent: 10                  # Number of concurrent requests to Talaria
+      maxConcurrent: 9                   # Number of concurrent requests to Talaria
-      errorPercentThreshold: 50          # Percentage of errors before no more requests are sent ...
+      errorThreshold: 50                 # Percentage of errors before no more requests are sent ...
 ```